Office of the Vice Chancellor

 — David Lubarsky, UC Davis Health chief executive officer

-Lubarsky earned his Bachelor of Arts in history (1980) and medical degree (1984) at Washington University in St. Louis.
-He graduated in the first class of the university’s Scholars Program in Medicine.
+Dr. Lubarsky earned his Bachelor of Arts in history (1980) and medical degree (1984) at Washington University in St. Louis.
 He completed an anesthesia residency and a fellowship in cardiovascular anesthesia and clinical research at New York University Medical Center.
-He received his MBA (1999) from the Fuqua School of Business at Duke University and was honored as a Fuqua Scholar, graduating at the top of his class.
+He received his MBA (1999) from the Fuqua School of Business at Duke University, graduating at the top of his class.

 UC Davis Medical Center, based in Sacramento, Calif., is a nationally renowned academic medical center where clinical practice, teaching and research converge to advance human health.